paol-imi/ts-void/README.md

 ## Void 🔮

-If you're a React library maintainer, you may have come across a case where you need a ref to stores a user-provided value.
+If you're a React library maintainer, you may have come across a case where you need to store a user-provided value.

 ```ts
 const ref = useRef<Value | null>(null);